canonical/mattermost-k8s-operator/README.md

     juju relate mattermost-k8s postgresql-k8s:db
     juju expose mattermost-k8s

-Once the deployment has completed and the "mattermost" workload state in `juju status` has changed to "active" you can visit http://${mattermost_ip}:8065 in a browser and log in to your Mattermost instance, and you'll be presented with a screen to create an initial admin account.
+Once the deployment has completed and the "mattermost-k8s" workload state in `juju status` has changed to "active" you can visit http://${mattermost_ip}:8065 in a browser and log in to your Mattermost instance, and you'll be presented with a screen to create an initial admin account.
 Further accounts must be created using this admin account, or by